wragge/dfat-documents-web/_volumes/volume-6-1942-july-1943-december/116-department-of-external-affairs-to-eggleston.md

 Begins:

-His Majesty &amp;c. and the President &amp;c. desiring to settle certain matters relating to jurisdiction in China have decided to conclude a treaty for that purpose and to that end have appointed as their plenipotentiaries.
+His Majesty &c. and the President &c. desiring to settle certain matters relating to jurisdiction in China have decided to conclude a treaty for that purpose and to that end have appointed as their plenipotentiaries.

 Ends.

 Would you now proceed accordingly but telegraph final text before signature.

  _

 1 Document 114.

 _

-_ [AA:A989, 43/305/2, i]_
+ _[AA:A989, 43/305/2, i]_